dx46tata/dx46tata/README.md

-# Hi there, I'm dx46tata 👋
+# Hi there, I'm limz 👋

 Welcome to my GitHub profile!
 I'm a passionate developer with a keen interest in [your areas of interest, e.g., web development, data science, machine learning, etc.].
 I love to learn new technologies and contribute to open-source projects.